Oam11/InsightDocs/README.md

 If you encounter any issues:

 1. **API Key Issues**:
-   - Ensure your API key is correctly set in the `.env` file
+   - Ensure your API key is correctly set in the `.streamlit/secrets.toml` file
    - Verify the API key has the necessary permissions
+   - Make sure the `.streamlit` directory exists in your project root

 2. **File Processing Issues**:
    - Check if the file type is supported